jikki-san/git-intro/README.md

 ##Assignment

+Start with this interactive [git tutorial](https://try.github.io/levels/1/challenges/1).
+Come back to this page after you've finished.

 Follow along [here](http://learn-co-videos.s3.amazonaws.com/learn-co-orientation/enough-git-for-learn.mp4), courtesy of Learn, but note these important differences:

 * Instead of going to the first-lab-000 repo, go to the url for this git intro assignment: <https://github.com/Duke-HC-Mobile-Apps-Web/Git-Intro>